 Thomson said the new office’s director would be able to better coordinate with agencies involved with special education services to ensure they are working toward the same goal of serving students.

 That would include recruiting and retaining special education teachers.

 Some lawmakers on the committee questioned whether a new office with one employee — though the bill’s fiscal impact report says it could require up to three employees — would make a difference in the way the state delivers special education programs and services.

-"I need to understand why," said Rep. Brian Baca, R-Los Lunas, an educator and school administrator.
-"If these activities are not going on now there is no law in the state we can pass to get people to cooperate."
+“I need to understand why [this bill is needed],” said Rep. Brian Baca, R-Los Lunas, an educator and school administrator.
+“If these activities are not going on now there is no law in the state we can pass to get people to cooperate.”

 Rep. Ryan Lane, R-Aztec, asked Thomson if there is any similar office in another state that yielded positive results to show a new office would make a difference.
 Only after he asked the question four times did he finally get a response from one of Thomson’s expert witnesses, indicating the answer was no.

 The bill had its defenders, with Rep. Christine Trujillo, D-Albuquerque, calling it a “a ‘wake-up’ kind of bill” that can help provide a more equitable education for special education students.

 Another lawmaker who supported the bill — Rep. Joy Garratt, D-Albuquerque — said she did so despite the fact it has “shortcomings.”